 Special Features Available on Video Cards

-Video cards are also available with HD (High Definition) tuners built in, and the tuners also are available as separate cards (or USB/Firewire devices).
-These allow you to view HDTV on the computer's monitor, or sometimes to be connected to an external television set or a Dish Television satellite box.
+Video cards are also available with HD (High Definition) tuners built in, and the tuners also are available as separate cards (or USB/FireWire devices).
+These allow you to view HDTV on the computer's monitor, or sometimes to be connected to an external television set or satellite box.

 Video capture cards (or "vidcap cards") may be internal or external and allow whatever is being displayed on the screen to be recorded as a video file.
 They are popular mainly among gamers who want to share their games, and people who create instructional videos.
 More advanced ones are able to accept, mix, and edit multiple audio and video tracks (for example, a web cam feed of a player playing a game and the screen the player is seeing).

 Many video cards are capable of driving two monitors and are called, appropriately enough, dual-monitor video cards.
 These cards are popular among both gamers and power users who need more screen real estate for the work they do.
 They're very popular among all kinds of people who do creative work.
 Just as one example, many people who edit videos for a living or as a serious hobby use one monitor to control their editing software, and another to show the results of their edits in full-screen mode.